 Restaurant Billing Software vs POS System: What Do Small Restaurants in India Need?

-When a restaurant owner in India searches for "restaurant billing software," they often end up comparing full POS systems that cost ₹50,000–₹2,00,000 upfront plus hardware, annual maintenance contracts, and sometimes per-transaction fees.
-For a small or mid-size dine-in restaurant doing ₹3–10 lakh in monthly revenue, this pricing is often not justified.
+When a restaurant owner in India searches for "restaurant billing software," they often end up comparing full POS systems that cost ₹50,000 to ₹2,00,000 upfront, plus hardware, annual maintenance contracts, and sometimes per-transaction fees.
+For a small or mid-size dine-in restaurant doing ₹3 to 10 lakh in monthly revenue, this pricing is often not justified.

 This guide breaks down what a POS system actually is, what parts of it matter for small restaurants, and when lighter billing software is the right choice.